-This can be seen in the employment of relatives to leadership or management positions within the organization or the hiring of a employee based solely on family connections not talent.
-Oftentimes in this situation, the HR department is seen to be acting in a passive manner and has little-to-no say in the hiring process.
+This can be seen in the employment of relatives to leadership or management positions within the organization or the hiring of an employee based solely on family connections, not talent.
+Oftentimes in this situation, the HR department is seen to be acting in a passive manner and has little to no say in the hiring process.

 Consequently, this without a doubt will have a negative effect on non-family employees and will only serve to demoralize and discourage them.
-On the long-term, this will leave the organization with a cadre of sub-standard employees with no interest in career progression or growth of any kind.
+In the long term, this will leave the organization with a cadre of sub-standard employees with no interest in career progression or growth of any kind.
 Hence it should come as no surprise that the organization will find itself lacking talented employees of any kind.

 Rather than hiring employees based solely on family connections, family members or senior managers in FOBs need to recuse themselves from the hiring process and instead leave it in the hands of the professionals.
 When HR professionals are given the autonomy to make hiring decisions based solely on merit, this will naturally attract talented and skilled candidates to the organization while also promoting an atmosphere of healthy competition.

 This lack of professionalism essentially guarantees a high turnover of staff and an absence of company loyalty.
-Such occurrences are actually commonplace in a surprising number of SMEs in Malaysia and Singapore where employees are managed directly by business owners and family members.
-As business owners often feel that ownership entitles them to unprofessional behaviour, temper tantrums and verbal abuse are a daily part of worklife.
-Hence, on the long-run many SMEs will find themselves struggling to retain quality staff.
+Such occurrences are commonplace in a surprising number of SMEs in Malaysia and Singapore where employees are managed directly by business owners and family members.
+As business owners often feel that ownership entitles them to unprofessional behavior, temper tantrums, and verbal abuse are a daily part of work life.
+Hence, in the long run, many SMEs will find themselves struggling to retain quality staff.

-To combat such a situation, implementing a independent and fair HR department will ensure that employees are treated with respect.
-HR professionals will be able to introduce an element of professionalism to the workplace where verbal abuse and unprofessional behaviour is not tolerated.
+To combat such a situation, implementing an independent and fair HR department will ensure that employees are treated with respect.
+HR professionals will be able to introduce an element of professionalism to the workplace where verbal abuse and unprofessional behavior are not tolerated.
 This sets a standard of behaviour for all staff regardless of affiliation which can go a long way in cutting down on employee turnover.

 However, change needs to come from the top and senior family members should embrace such an approach if they are looking to build a more professional workforce.

 As mentioned above, some more traditional family businesses actively discourage input from employees and instead enforce conformity among non-family members in the business.
-In such cases, management and decision making remains the sole purview of family members in the business.
+In such cases, management and decision-making remain the sole purview of family members in the business.

 Such an antiquated mindset can stem from simple arrogance i.e. refusing to believe that employees are competent enough to make their own decisions to outright fear i.e. a fear that employees may become too “smart” for their own good.
 Rather unfortunately, this style of management and mindset ensures that the organization will be doomed to working solely with yes-men or women i.e. employees who are only capable of completing laborious and repetitive processes that require no input whatsoever.

 In stark contrast, when equipped with the right tools, a well-organized HR department will help the management team identify employees who have the potential for further development and in turn groom them to become leaders within the organization who will bring value to the organization.
-By identifying and grooming qualified candidates within the organization, this will encourage existing employees to build up their skills as well in order to progress in their careers while providing the organization with a reservoir of talent.
+Identifying and grooming qualified candidates within the organization will encourage existing employees to build up their skills as well in order to progress in their careers while providing the organization with a reservoir of talent.

 Managing a family-owned business is without a doubt a tricky affair with many added pitfalls for the unwary.
-However, with a HR management system from IQDynamics, you can easily add value to your organization by changing up the way your employees are managed.
+However, with an HR management system from IQDynamics, you can easily add value to your organization by changing the way your employees are managed.